Taniishk727/Taniishk727/README.md

 ## About Me
 -  Second-year IT student
 -  Interested in AI, Machine Learning & Generative AI , Python and Cybersecurity
--  Currently learning: Data Structures & Algorithms, Machine Learning, and Cybersecurity
+-  Currently learning:Machine Learning and Cybersecurity

 ## Tech Stack